How to Buy A Valentine Engagement Diamond Ring At Kruckemeyer and Cohn

 COLOR is the second of the “4 C’s” since most diamond shoppers want to avoid an off-color or yellowish diamond.
 I recommend looking for a diamond at the top of the near-colorless range (G – H-I).
 This color range makes for a nice, white diamond that, when cut correctly, will sparkle like crazy!

-CLARITY, the third of the “4 C’s,” describes the natural characteristics inside a diamond.
-The fewer inclusions, the more rare the diamond.
-To get the best bang for the buck, choose a SI1 or SI2 graded diamond as these diamonds usually have no eye-visible inclusions.
+CLARITY, the third of the “4 C’s,” describes the natural characteristics of a diamond.
+The fewer inclusions, the rarer the diamond.
+To get the best bang for the buck, choose an SI1 or SI2 graded diamond as these diamonds usually have no eye-visible inclusions.
 Not only are they far less expensive than higher grades, but they look the same to the naked eye.
 Again, a diamond cut correctly hides inclusions better!

 CARAT WEIGHT, the fourth of the “4 C’s,” is what your diamond weighs on a scale.
 (It actually has nothing to do with the diamond’s size.)
 Not all one-carat diamonds look the same size!
 Well-cut diamonds look much larger than poorly cut ones since all the weight is in the correct places, not hiding underneath.

 In conclusion, buying a diamond should not be a scary experience!
 It all comes down to picking a budget, deciding what is most important to you about your new diamond, and finding the right place to shop.
 Let me suggest Kruckemeyer and Cohn.
 Our store specializes in GIA Triple Excellent diamonds, the industry’s standard of excellence, the most important aspect of the diamond – the CUT.
 Good luck, and we look forward to seeing you soon!
-We are a must place to visit for your engagement diamond.
+We are a must place to visit for your Christmas engagement ring.